Thom's counterexamples for the Steenrod problem: Introduction

-Thom \cite{Th} portrayed the obstruction to realizability in terms of cohomology.
-For a solution in terms of homology -as opposed to cohomology- we need a geometric approach for representing the cycles that is robust enough to treat singularities.
-We choose the theory of 'stratifolds', developed by Kreck in \cite{Kre}.
-Indeed, we will see that the Thom's counterexample can be represented by a $(2p+1)$-stratifold, where the singular part is a torus whose neighborhood is a cone on $\CC P^{p-1}$.
+Thom \cite{Th} portrayed the obstruction to realizability regarding cohomology.
+For a solution in terms of homology -as opposed to cohomology- we need a geometric approach for representing the cycles, which is robust enough to treat singularities.
+We choose the theory of `stratifolds' developed by Kreck in \cite{Kre} (where the stratifolds are compact without boundary and oriented).
+Indeed, we will see that Thom's counterexample can be represented by a $(2p+1)$-dimensional stratifold, where the singular part is a torus with an open neighborhood, which is (homeomorphic to) a cone on $\CC P^{p-1}$.